Akshaygohrava/Task-Management-System/README.md

 - **Customizable & flexible:** Categorize and prioritize as you like.
 - **Visual insights:** Interactive charts and streaks to keep you on track.
 - **Modern design:** Clean, beautiful, and responsive interface.
+- **Open source:** Fork, customize, and contribute as you wish.

 ---

 ## 🤝 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for improvements or new features.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/YourFeature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin feature/YourFeature`)
+5. Open a Pull Request

 ---